-(Formerly MUS-126) Third quarter of class instruction for the beginning piano student.
+(Formerly MUS 126) Third quarter of class instruction for the beginning piano student.
 Continued development of physical skills required for performance on keyboard instruments, as well as an emphasis on reading intermediate/advanced piano music and an understanding of music theory.
+Performance/skills course.

-(Performance/Skill course) Prerequisite: MUSC-125 or instructor permission.
+Prerequisite: MUSC 125 or instructor permission.